(Phoebastria nigripes)

 Hawaiian Name: Ka‘upu

 The Black-footed Albatross is one of three albatross species that occur regularly in the north Pacific.
-It breeds primarily on the Northwestern Hawaiian Islands and the Bonin Islands off Japan, with a small populations breeding on Lehua Islet and Kaʻula Island off the Island of Niʻihau.
+It breeds primarily on the Northwestern Hawaiian Islands and the Bonin Islands off Japan, with a small population breeding on Lehua Islet and Kaʻula Island off the Island of Niʻihau.
 The species is listed on the IUCN Red List as Endangered, with the global population estimated at 200,000 individuals in 1990.
 Populations are susceptible to incidental take in the longline fishery, consumption of plastics, and an active volcano at the breeding colony on Torishima Island off the coast of Japan.

 The Black-footed Albatross is one of two all-dark albatrosses that occur in Hawaiʻi.
-Juvenile Short-tailed Albatross is also completely dark, but sports a bubble-gum pink bill, is considerably larger, and is extremely rare in Hawaiʻi, with only a few birds breeding in the Northwestern Hawaiian Islands.
+The Juvenile Short-tailed Albatross is also completely dark, but sports a bubble-gum pink bill, is considerably larger, and is extremely rare in Hawaiʻi, with only a few birds breeding in the Northwestern Hawaiian Islands.
 Therefore, any all-dark albatross in the Southeastern Hawaiian Islands is almost certainly a Black-footed Albatross.
-However, the more ubiquitious Laysan Albatross is far easier to see in Hawaiʻi, particularly on Kauaʻi.
+However, the more ubiquitous Laysan Albatross is far easier to see in Hawaiʻi, particularly on Kauaʻi.